Marker-Inc-Korea/AutoRAG/docs/source/nodes/passage_reranker/mixedbreadai_reranker.md

       description: Learn about cohere reranker module in AutoRAG
       keywords: AutoRAG,RAG,Advanced RAG,Reranker,MxBai Reranker
 ---
-# MxBai Reranker
+# Mixedbread AI Reranker

-The `MxBai Reranker` module is a reranker that uses the mixedbread-ai rerank model.
+The `Mixedbread AI Reranker` module is a reranker that uses the mixedbread-ai rerank model.
 This model rerank passages based on their relevance to a given query.

 ## **Module Parameters**